alnnch/omamo/data/README.md

 In this folder, there are two files:

-oma_species.txt is a text file with all the species (inc. full name & UniProt code) present in OMA
+oma_species.txt is a text file with all the species present in OMA, including their full name, Taxon ID and UniProt code

 go_positive_annotations.csv is a file where the first column is GO ID,